-Despite the fact that GitHub is not a transparent or unbiased window into collaborations, the popularity of the platform alone has proved very attractive for researchers.
-Early research focused on the value of transparency and working in public, analyzing how individuals select projects and collaborations [9], and conversely how collaborations grow and thrive [22, 30].
+dividuals select projects and collaborations [10], and conversely how collaborations grow and thrive [24, 32].
 While fine-grained information about git commits within code repositories is readily available, higher-level findings about team collaboration and social software development practices are scarcer.
-Klug and Bagrow [22] introduce a metric of "effective team size," measuring each contributor's contributions against the distribution of GitHub events for the repository, distinguishing peripheral and "drive-by" contributors from more active team members.
-Choudhary et al [6] focus on identifying "periods of activity" within a repository, beginning with a simple measurement of time dispersion between GitHub events, then identifying the participants and files edited in each burst of activity to determine productivity and partitioning of work according to apparent team dynamics.
+Klug and Bagrow [24] introduce a metric of "effective team size," measuring each contributor's contributions against the distribution of GitHub events for the repository, distinguishing peripheral and "drive-by" contributors from more active team members.
+Choudhary et al. [6] focus on identifying "periods of activity" within a repository, beginning with a simple measurement of time dispersion between GitHub events, then identifying the participants and files edited in each burst of activity to determine productivity and partitioning of work according to apparent team dynamics.

-Beyond looking at patterns of collaborations within projects, it is also useful to study GitHub as a social network, where collaborations are social ties mediated by repository [4, 26, 39].
-These studies tend to offer results showing analogies between GitHub collaborations and more classic online social networks, such as modular structure [42] and heterogeneous distributions of collaborators per individual driven by rich-get-richer effects [4, 26].
-More interestingly, studies also found that GitHub tends to show extremely low levels of reciprocity in actual social connections [26] and a high levels of hierarchical, often star-like groups [42].
+Beyond looking at patterns of collaborations within projects, it is also useful to study GitHub as a social network, where collaborations are social ties mediated by repository [4, 28, 41].
+These studies tend to offer results showing analogies between GitHub collaborations and more classic online social networks, such as modular structure [45] and heterogeneous distributions of collaborators per individual driven by rich-get-richer effects [4, 28].
+More interestingly, studies also found that GitHub tends to show extremely low levels of reciprocity in actual social connections [28] and high levels of hierarchical, often star-like groups [45].
 There are unfortunately few studies providing context for GitHub-specific findings, and no clear baseline to which they should be compared.
 Is GitHub more or less collaborative than other platforms of open source development?
-How much are collaborations shaped by the open source nature of the work, by the underlying technology and by the platform itself?
+How much are collaborations shaped by the open source nature of the work, by the underlying technology, and by the platform itself?
 Altogether, it remains an open problem to quantify just how collaborative and social GitHub is.

 GitHub is far from the only platform to host open source projects that use the Git version control system, but it is the most popular.
 What remains unclear is how much of the open source ecosystem now exists in GitHub's shadow, and how different these open source projects are when compared to their counterpart on the most popular public platforms.
-To this end, here we aim to study what we call the Penumbra of open source: Public repositories on public hosts other than the large centralized platforms (e.g. GitHub, GitLab, Sourceforge and other forges).
+To this end, here we aim to study what we call the Penumbra of open source: Public repositories on public hosts other than the large centralized platforms (e.g. GitHub, Git-Lab, Sourceforge and other forges).
 Specifically, we want to compare the size, the nature and the temporal patterns of collaborations that occur in the Penumbra with that of a comparable random subset of GitHub.

-Open source has long been linked to academic institutions [23], including libraries [5, 32], research centers [31, 33], and the classroom [35].
-Version control systems such as git have been interesting tools to assist in classroom learning [7, 16], including computer science [10, 24] and statistics [2] courses.
-GitHub has played a role in the classroom and for hosting scientific research [11, 41], yet we expect many institutions to be either unwilling or unable to utilize GitHub or other commercial tools [8, 25, 35].
+Open source has long been linked to academic institutions [25], including libraries [5, 34], research centers [33, 35], and the classroom [43].
+Version control systems such as git have been interesting tools to assist in classroom learning [7, 18], including computer science [11, 26] and statistics [2] courses.
+GitHub has played a role in the classroom and for hosting scientific research [12, 44], yet we expect many institutions to be either unwilling or unable to utilize GitHub or other commercial tools [8, 27, 43].
 We therefore wish in this work to distinguish between academic and non-academic Penumbra hosts, in order to measure the extent with which academic institutions appear within the Penumbra ecosystem.